dalaing/little-languages/blog/drafts/n.md

 Now we're going to look at the *N* language, which deals with natural numbers.

+This is going to be a relative short tour, since you've seen most of this before.
+The important points are that we'll be dealing with inductively defined values, and we'll be looking briefly at the difference between strict and lazy evaluation.

+# Terms of *N*

 The natural numbers are defined as:

 - $\text{O}$, for the number zero